radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## (D)TLS requirements

-RADIUS/(D)TLS clients MUST establish a (D)TLS session immediately upon connecting to a new server.
+RadSec clients MUST establish a (D)TLS session immediately upon connecting to a new server.
 All data received over a TCP or UDP port assigned for RadSec is opaque for the RADIUS client or server application and must be handled by the TLS or DTLS implementation.
 Closing TLS connections and discarding invalid UDP datagrams are done by the (D)TLS implmentation.